treeverse/lakeFS/docs/reference/import-mvcc.md

 To solve this we offer an import tool that does not copy any data, allowing for a more gradual onboarding process.

 The lakeFS import tool will use the [S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html) feature to create lakeFS metadata.
-In case the repository is empty, the imported metadata will be committed directly to the main branch.
-In all other cases, it will be committed to a special branch, called `import-from-inventory`.
+The imported metadata will be reflected in lakeFS under a special branch, called `import-from-inventory`.
-You should not make any changes or commit anything to branch `import-from-inventory`: it will be operated on only by lakeFS.
+You should not make any changes or commit anything to this branch: it will be operated on only by lakeFS.
 After importing, you will be able to merge this branch into your main branch.

 The imported data is not copied to the repository’s dedicated bucket.